Reviewed on this page:

 Seven Steps To Heaven (1963)

 This was a transitional album: Ron Carter is on bass, and Hancock and Williams also appear on half the tracks.
 The other tracks feature Victor Feldman on piano (who later played with Joni Mitchell) and Frank Butler on drums.
 The tenor sax player is George Coleman.
-I have this on vinyl and remember liking it, but I can't write a real review until I can get my turntable working again.
 The title track is a Feldman-Davis original; other tunes include the old chestnuts "Basin Street Blues" and "I Fall In Love Too Easily."
 (DBW)

 The Shorter-Hancock-Williams-Carter Quintet